TheMarlboroMan/js-tile-mapper/README.md

 - Reorder tables (set as previous, set as next).
 - Nor opacity nor tilesets are chosen on importing a map.
 - Changing table does not update the set selector.
+- Use "ESC" to close the current dialog: should be easy with listeners and subscribers.
+- Move all tiles left, right, up and so on...
+Mostly like "resize".

 # Credits: